List of festivals in Nigeria: Carniriv

-The Carniriv (Car-nee-rev) is an annual festival, held in Port Harcourt, Nigeria.
+The Carniriv (Car-nee-rev) is an annual festival, held in Port Harcourt.
 The Carnival starts few weeks before Christmas, and lasts for seven days.
-During this time several ceremonial events are held, most of which hold some cultural and or sacred significance.
+During this time, several ceremonial events are held, most of which have some cultural and/or sacred significance.
 The Port Harcourt Carnival bears a certain uniqueness as it combines two carnivals - a purely cultural carnival and a contemporary Caribbean style carnival- in one.
-This gives it an edge over all other regional and continental carnivals, and presents with the principal advantage which must be consummately exploited.
+This gives it an edge over all other regional and continental carnivals, and presents the principal advantage which must be consummately exploited.
 The Government of Rivers State recognizes Carniriv as its biggest tourism export.
-With economic interests increasingly identifying tourism as a viable alternative to the fossil fuel economy–especially in these parts–the state government has exhibited its commitment to developing this carnival into a regionally unrivalled and globally reckoned tourist attraction.
+With economic interests increasingly recognizing tourism as a viable alternative to the fossil fuel economy–especially in these parts–the state government has demonstrated its commitment to developing this carnival into a regionally unrivaled and globally recognized tourist attraction.
 Thus, it has always made available the necessary monetary backing needed for the event to hold every year, and has also worked hard through the Ministry of Culture and Tourism to see that it is held.

 Nibo Carnival

 The Nibo Carnival commenced on March 27, 2016, and continued for four years, always coinciding with the Easter season during those years.
-However, a significant change took place in July 2019 during the annual Nibo Union Conventions held in Chicago, United States, when it was rescheduled to occur from December 23 to December 25.
-The adjustment was made with the aim of facilitating greater participation in the annual event by citizens of Nibo, especially those living abroad in the diaspora.
+However, a significant change took place in July 2019, during the annual Nibo Union Conventions held in Chicago, United States, when the event was rescheduled to December 23 to December 25.
+The adjustment was made to facilitate greater participation in the annual event by citizens of Nibo, especially those living abroad in the diaspora.

-The carnival kicks off with a vibrant street parade featuring youths dressed in colorful costumes, along with a tantalizing array of street food and an evening music festival on December 23.
-Then, on the evening of December 24th, carnival-goers gather for a "Tales by Moonlight" symposium that delves into the rich history of the Igbo people, emphasizing the significance of cultural heritage.
+The carnival kicks off on December 23 with a vibrant street parade featuring youths in colorful costumes, a tantalizing array of street food, and an evening music festival.
+Then, on the evening of December 24, carnival-goers gather for a "Tales by Moonlight" symposium that delves into the rich history of the Igbo people and emphasizes the significance of cultural heritage.
 This gathering also includes an indulgent all-you-can-eat buffet.
-The grand finale of the carnival is marked by the Ada Nibo beauty pageant competition which aims to select the next female child ambassador.
+The Ada Nibo beauty pageant competition marks the grand finale of the carnival, which aims to select the next female child ambassador.
 This ambassador is entrusted with the responsibility of carrying out various empowerment projects throughout the year until her tenure concludes.